dotnet/csharpstandard/standard/namespaces.md

     ;
 ```

-A C# program consists of one or more compilation units, each contained in a separate source file.
+A C# program consists of one or more compilation units.
 When a C# program is compiled, all of the compilation units are processed together.
 Thus, compilation units can depend on each other, possibly in a circular fashion.

 The *extern_alias_directives* of a compilation unit affect the *using_directives*, *global_attributes* and *namespace_member_declarations* of that compilation unit, but have no effect on other compilation units.